When Friendship Kills: Plot

 Meanwhile, she and Jennifer consider being models.
 They are excited to be contacted by Nick McKay, a photographer, but he is interested only in Jennifer and explains that Lexi is not fit to be a model.
 Upset, she starts to diet even more and she eventually collapses during a volleyball match.
 She is hospitalized, diagnosed with anorexia nervosa and is forced to enter a recovery program.

 Her parents have different opinions about her treatment and start to argue.
 Nevertheless, she eventually recovers and is released.
 She admits to her mother that Jennifer has an eating disorder as well, and a worried Kathryn immediately informs Jennifer's mother.
 Although Pamela dismisses the possibility of her daughter having such a condition, Jennifer feels betrayed when she hears about it and refuses to speak to Lexi, for which she blames her mother.
 Lexi tries to confront her at a party, but a drunken Jennifer angrily leaves, only to be hit by a car.
 She is taken to a hospital and dies of a cardiac arrest.

 Lexi has trouble dealing with her friend's death and relapses with her eating disorder.
 Devastated, her mother tries to help her, assuring her that Jennifer's death can't be blamed on her.
 Her father wants her to be hospitalized again, but Kathryn insists she can help Lexi herself.
 He is successful in getting a court order to hospitalize her, but Lexi is in the end able to recover on her own, encouraged by her mother.

-The film ends as Lexi participates in a volleyball match, where she sees Jen's spirit who smiles at her, and she wins the match.
+The film ends as Lexi participates in a volleyball match, where she sees Jen's spirit who smiles at her, her mother, sister, even her father (who probably reconciled with his estranged wife onscreen) and doctor cheer her on and she wins the match.